 You can’t drive there as there’s no road.
 Nor can you catch a ferry.
 The only approach is by float plane, one barely bigger than a dragonfly.
 You take off from Port Hardy and head due east over the mountains, still patch-worked by blankets of snow even in August, and drop down into the heart of absolutely nowhere.

 The Lodge is run by Marg and Tom who towed their Lodge to its present location by barge, an eighteen hour ride across Queen Charlotte Sound.
 There’s a pair of highly qualified guides, a cook and a two housekeepers.
-Their nearest neighbours, Henry and Glenda, live 25 miles away and were last seen over a year ago.
+Their nearest neighbors, Henry and Glenda, live 25 miles away and were last seen over a year ago.
 The nearest shop is 75 miles away.

 Great Bear’s stock in trade are safaris.
 Each day there are guided activities, mostly by boat and mostly geared to looking for bears, both grizzlies and brown bear.
 The A-listers include Bo whose photo in the Lodge shows him standing on his hind legs like a comic bad giant, his back against a tree, scratching his back on its bark.
 Then there’s Lefty, Mad Max, Freebie and the monster grizzly Pacino, big enough to block out the sun according to our guide John.
 In the course of our outings he also shattered a few of the common bear myths such as how they like honey (‘it’s the bees they are after in the hives’) and never to play possum if challenged.
 Nor run, as the slowest, most lumbering of bears could still outrun Usain Bolt.